 For example, if you can upgrade now and save 15% off the regular retail price, it feels like you’re missing out if you don’t accept the offer.

-5. Use Data to Personalize Your Upsells
+5. Use Customer Data to Personalize Your Upsell Pitch

-Personalized upsells will always out-perform generic ones.
+Personalized upsells with relevant products will always outperform generic ones.